-If you ask someone who loves hip-hop, “Who are the Top 5 greatest rap groups of all time?”
-One name is gonna come up for sure: Wu-Tang Clan.
+If you ask someone who loves hip-hop about the top 5 greatest rap groups of all time, one name is gonna come up for sure: Wu-Tang Clan.

 Wu-Tang Clan wasn’t only iconic, they were iconoclastic.
 They rearranged hip-hop in their image.
 There was the time before the Wu, and the time after they stomped onto the scene in their Timberland boots.
 They were hyper-intelligent, but they also liked pipe-hitting beats and janky piano loops, over which they dropped the kind of bars that would jimmy open doors of stolen cars.

 As the most formidable group in early 1990s hip-hop, Wu-Tang brought New York back to pre-eminence after the West Coast had stolen some of its shine with N.W.A. and their descendants Bone Thugs-n-Harmony, Warren G, Snoop Dogg and the Bay Area groups like Souls of Mischief from Hieroglyphics and artists like Del the Funky Homosapien.
 This was long before Jay-Z or Biggie brought the crown back to the Empire State.
 Back then, Wu-Tang seized imaginations.
 They opened third eyes.
 With the speed of a ninja, they got the whole world talking about Staten Island, aka Shaolin.
 Their sound hit like the many invincible styles of a crew of verbal kung-fu masters, too.